fsharp/fsharp/README.md

 The process for contributing to the F# Compiler, Core Library and Tools is described [here](https://fsharp.github.io/2014/06/18/fsharp-contributions.html).

-Currently, this is, practically speaking, a downstream "mirror" repository and the main practical purpose of this repository is to deliver extra packagings of the F# compiler, core library and core tools for use in different settings.
-Most contributions to the F# compiler/library/tools go first via the
-[upstream development repository](https://github.com/Microsoft/visualfsharp).
+Currently, this is, practically speaking, a downstream "mirror" repository of the [upstream development repository](https://github.com/Microsoft/visualfsharp).
+The main day-to-day purpose of this repository is to deliver extra packagings of the F# compiler, core library and core tools for use in different settings.
+Most contributions to the F# compiler/library/tools go first via the [upstream development repository](https://github.com/Microsoft/visualfsharp).
 This ensures that versions do not diverge, and that very extensive QA is done.

 The F# community use this repo and others to publish these components: